stav/image-formatr/image-formatr/readme.txt

 == Current Buglist ==

-* bug: if you click too early, before the highslide loads, the anchor is still "live" and will not use ajax, i.e the new url will load which is the normal anchor behaviour
+* bug: if you click too early, before the image viewer loads, the anchor is still "live" and will not use ajax, i.e the new url will load which is the normal anchor behaviour
 * bug: add_settings_field() &lt;label for="s"&gt; not &lt;label for="stdthumb"&gt;